conorhenderson/conorhenderson.github.io/cv.md

 ## Students Supervised

 **PhD students supervised**:
+   * Christian Coronel, University of Cincinnati, 2024-present, “Search for rare decays of the η and η′ mesons to μ+μ−μ+μ− using the LHCb Detector at the Large Hadron Collider”
    * Gabriel Nowak, University of Cincinnati, 2022 - present, "Measurement of WW production with the LHCb Detector at the Large Hadron Collider"
    * Mohamed Elashri, University of Cincinnati, 2022 - present, "Study of rare four-body B decays with the LHCb Detector at the Large Hadron Collider"
    * Cilicia Uzziel Perez, University of Alabama, 2017-2024, "Search for non-resonant new physics in high-mass diphoton events from pp collisions at sqrt(s)= 13 TeV with the CMS detector and highlights from HCAL upgrades", [CERN-THESIS-2024-052](http://cds.cern.ch/record/2897428)